nikovett/charging-planner/README.md

 Never commit secrets to the repository.
 All sensitive values are injected at runtime as environment variables — `config.yaml` keeps only empty placeholders.

-The workflow runs daily at 10:30 UTC, targeting ~14:30 Helsinki time in summer (EEST, UTC+3) accounting for typical GHA scheduling delay of ~1 hour.
-ENTSO-E publishes prices at ~12:00 UTC so this always lands after publication.
+The workflow runs daily at 11:30 UTC — after ENTSO-E's ~11:00 UTC price publication, with a 30-minute safety margin even if GHA fires on time.
+With GHA's typical ~1 hour delay it lands at ~15:30 Helsinki time in summer (EEST) and ~14:30 in winter (EET).

 Day-ahead prices are published at approximately 12:00 UTC each day.
 If ENTSO-E is unavailable or prices aren't published yet, the planner automatically tries Sähkötin, then the nordpool-predict-fi forecast.
 If all sources fail, a push notification is sent and the run exits with a non-zero code.
 Once prices are available the next scheduled run will succeed.